 This Data Processing Addendum (“DPA”) forms a part of the Customer Agreement or if you (“Customer”) have entered into a separate agreement with Twingate Inc. (“Twingate”), then it forms a part of such written agreement, if incorporated by reference in such agreement (in either case, the “Agreement”).

 By executing an Agreement that explicitly states that this DPA is incorporated by reference, Customer enters into this DPA on behalf of itself and, to the extent required under Applicable Data Protection Laws, in the name and on behalf of any of its affiliates who are authorized to use the Services.

 If you are entering into this DPA on behalf of a company or other legal entity, you represent and warrant that you have the authority to bind that legal entity to this DPA.
 In that case, “Customer” will refer to that company or other legal entity.

-This DPA regulates the Processing of Personal Data subject to European Data Protection Law for the Purposes (as defined in Appendix 1) and by the parties in the context of the Services.
+This DPA regulates the Processing of Personal Data subject to European Data Protection Law for the Purposes (as defined in Annex 1) and by the parties in the context of the Services.

 This DPA only applies if European Data Protection Law applies to Customer (including via contractual obligations imposed by a Controller, if the Customer is a Processor).

 “Controller” has the meaning given to that term under the GDPR.

 “Data Subject” means a “data subject” (as that term is defined under the GDPR) whose Personal Data is processed in the context of this DPA.